Dhruv1238/Dhruv1238/README.md

 ## About Me
 Hello There!!, I'm Dhruv.
-I love web-dev and currenly working/experimenting with blockchain.
+I love web-dev and currenly working/experimenting with WEB-3.

 <details>
 <summary>I am Proficient with:</summary>